-The federal government should encourage public regional planning for safety communication needs and address the current shortage of spectrum channels with a longterm plan that ensures sufficient and appropriate spectrum to meet future public safety needs across the nation. communications equipment with open standards, and funding for the necessary building, operation, and maintenance of a interoperable emergency national communications system.
-If federal reallocation of radio spectrum forces a municipality to change radio frequencies and/or channels to preserve its public safety and emergency communications services, should there be prompt and fair compensation made for transfer costs, such as new equipment and additional personnel and training.
+The federal government should encourage planning for public regional safetv communication needs and address the current shortage of spectrum channels with a longterm plan that ensures sufficient and appropriate spectrum to meet future public safety needs across the nation. communications equipment with open standards, and funding for the necessary building, operation, and maintenance of a interoperable national emergency system. federal communications If reallocation of radio spectrum forces a municipality to change radio frequencies and/or channels to preserve its public safety and emergency communications services, should there be prompt and fair compensation made for transfer costs, such as new equipment and additional personnel and training.
 (See related policy under PSCP Section 6.02(C) Public Safety Technology and Intelligence.)